Welcome to PayPal!

 Standard transaction fees

-The fees you pay when selling goods or services, where the buyer pays using their PayPal account or other authorised wallet, can be found in our Product Disclosure Statement.
+The fees you pay when selling goods or services or receiving donations, where the buyer pays using their PayPal account or other authorised wallet, can be found in our Product Disclosure Statement.
 Please note that:

 - We may adjust the fees applicable to future transactions that you process using PayPal.
 We will give you at least 30 days' advance notice of any fee increase or the introduction of a new type of fee.

-- If you accept payments using a PayPal product (like PayPal Here or PayPal Payments Pro), the fees applicable to those products will apply to your transactions.
+- If you accept payments using a PayPal product (like PayPal Payments Pro / Advanced Credit and Debit Card Payments), the fees applicable to those products will apply to your transactions.

 You may qualify to receive micropayments pricing for the sale of goods and services through your PayPal account, if your transactions typically average less than $10.
 In order to qualify, you must have a PayPal account that is in good standing (for example, no limitations or negative PayPal balance), you may not be processing payments using PayPal Payments Pro and you must submit an application and have it approved by us.